mdlister/Another-Techie-Blog/_posts/2025-09-17-Terraform-Mini-Series-Part-1.md

 - An Azure DevOps organisation and project.
 - You’ll capture your own screenshots as you go.

 > **Naming:** I’ll follow Microsoft’s Cloud Adoption Framework (CAF) style and keep names short and descriptive (for example, `rg-core-dev-uks`, `sttfstateprod001`).
 If you’re new to CAF naming, skim the guidance and examples for consistency across resource types.
-[3](https://learn.microsoft.com/en-us/azure/devops/pipelines/release/deploy-using-approvals?view=azure-devops)[4](https://github.com/microsoft/azure-pipelines-terraform)
+[Cloud Adoption Framework](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming)

 ---